Finding an anime that makes you laugh can be difficult for some. It was for me – I’ve seen nearly 800 anime, and I don’t find most of them funny.

 This one features RyuukoMatoi, a delinquent teenager who is looking for the murderer of her father.

 In her search, she discovers Honnouji Academy, run by the elusive but powerful Satsuki Kiryuuin.

-It’s got tons of supporting characters capable of bouncing off one another and the more serious protagonists and antagonists, always willing to deflate the tension with slapstick and one-liners that’ll leave you with a grin.
+It’s got tons of supporting characters capable of bouncing off one another, and the more serious protagonists and antagonists are always willing to deflate the tension with slapstick and one-liners that’ll leave you with a grin.

 Even in the most epic, dynamic of moments, there’s a joke snuck in that feels completely in place.

 Prison School is as funny as it is suspenseful.
 Set in an all-girls high school where a small group of boys has been given the opportunity to study, things go really wrong really quick.